kaiewiggins/kaiewiggins.github.io/_posts/2021-10-29-Blog-Tour-NaNoWriMo.md

 ### 1. Blog Tour

+**UPDATE**

+And here come the blogs!
+I'll link to the ones with custom content (guest blog or interview) below, as well as the giveaway:

+ - Nov 26 – Guest post on *Horror and Faith* at [Splashes of Joy](https://splashesofjoy.wordpress.com/2021/11/26/giveaway-tour-blind-the-eyes-by-k-a-wiggins/)
+ - Nov 26 - Guest post on *Reclaiming Monsters and Magic* at [Locks, Hooks and Books](https://amybooksy.blogspot.com/2021/11/blog-tour-and-giveaway-blind-eyes-by-ka.html)
+ - Nov 29 – Guest post on *Monsters, Towers, and Lost Girls* at [GivernyReads](https://www.givernyreads.com/2021/11/29/blind-the-eyes-guest-post/)

+<a class="e-widget" href=https://gleam.io/xMYhs/blind-the-eye-by-ka-wiggins-book-tour-giveaway rel="nofollow">BLIND THE EYE by KA Wiggins Book Tour Giveaway</a>

+<script type="text/javascript" src=https://widget.gleamjs.io/e.js async="true"></script>

+**OP: Oct.
+29**

 I've got a blog tour coming up for *Blind the Eyes* (as a result of winning the Page Turner Awards tour prize last year) so I'll have a bunch of interviews and blogs for you to check out in late November to early December.

 I also just wanted to offer, if there are any bloggers among my readers who want to get in on the fun (and take advantage of the free content), you can check out all the details and sign up [here](https://www.ireadbooktours.com/blog---current-tours/spotlight-book-tour-blind-the-eyes-a-dystopian-gothic-ya-urban-fantasy-by-ka-wiggins).